 People remember case studies

-In essence, a case study is a story and we all love stories.
-In fact, stories have been used as a means of sharing ideas ever since the first cave paintings.
+In essence, a case study is a story, and we all love stories.
+In fact, storytelling has been used as a means of sharing ideas ever since the first cave paintings.

 Case studies are great sales tools